Articulation Disorder: When Is It Baby Babble And When Is It A Problem?

 How Can A Speech Therapist Help With Articulation Disorders?

-The speech therapist will identify sounds are difficult for your child to pronounce, and they will help them get it right by showing them how to use their tongue or lips correctly.
+From there, they will help them get it right by showing them how to use their tongue or lips correctly.

-They will then craft goals for your child to work on, and will keep track of progress during sessions.
+They will then craft goals for your child to work on and will keep track of progress during sessions.

 For example, they may help your child pronounce the ‘k’ at the end of kick.